judka-uriel/uriel-book/uriel_en.md

 There exists a possibility of peering into different vessels, including the vessels of the Orthodoxes.
 And here is what can be discovered there.

-The sefirah of Binah among the ultra-Orthodox cannot be filled, since to achieve comprehensive understanding, the sefirah of Da'at must be full of diverse knowledge — and not only knowledge in the realm of religion, not only thorough knowledge of halakhah.
-But the problem is that many ultra-Orthodox lack much of the basic knowledge necessary in the modern world: in the sciences, in information technology, and in many other spheres of life — all those vast volumes of necessary contemporary knowledge that the ultra-Orthodox do not receive in yeshivot.
+The sefirah of Binah among the ultra-Orthodoxes cannot be filled, since to achieve comprehensive understanding, the sefirah of Da'at must be full of diverse knowledge — and not only knowledge in the realm of religion, not only thorough knowledge of halakhah.
+But the problem is that many ultra-Orthodoxes lack much of the basic knowledge necessary in the modern world: in the sciences, in information technology, and in many other spheres of life — all those vast volumes of necessary contemporary knowledge that the ultra-Orthodoxes do not receive in yeshivot.

 On the other hand, among the Orthodoxes the sefirah of Chokhmah continues to be